andriilanin/TypeReadApp/README.md

-﻿# TypeFocus — A Tool for Improving Concentration and Typing Skills
+﻿# TypeReadApp — A Tool for Improving Concentration and Typing Skills

 ## Project Description

-TypeFocus is a lightweight, user-friendly reading assistant designed specifically for individuals who struggle with focus and concentration.
+TypeReadApp is a lightweight, user-friendly reading assistant designed specifically for individuals who struggle with focus and concentration.
 The application allows you to paste any text from the clipboard or open FB2-format eBooks.
 As the user types, the text—initially displayed in light gray—gradually turns black letter by letter, providing a clear, step-by-step reading and typing experience.

 ## Key Features